Analysis: The U.S. state with the most detailed corporate diversity disclosures

 A spokeswoman for ADM - which in 2020 gave the 55% figure and noted five of its 11 directors were African American, Asian or Hispanic, and that three were women - told Reuters the company will consider reporting further detail next year.
 It has since added a director and says that half its 12-person board is now African American, Asian or Hispanic.

-Ekta Singh-Bushell, who described herself as Indian American and is identified as Asian in a filing from Huron Consulting Group (HURN.O), said that disclosure must have details and nuance on directors’ skills, knowledge and experience to show they do more than "check the box" for gender or race
+Ekta Singh-Bushell, who described herself as Indian American and is identified as Asian in a filing from Huron Consulting Group, said that disclosure must have details and nuance on directors’ skills, knowledge and experience to show they do more than “check the box” for gender or race

 “To bring about sustainable and real, lasting change, the conversation should be, ‘Do we have the right representation to fulfill our highest purpose as a corporation?’” she asked.